Digital Dependency Treatment

 the use of technology has brought about some fantastic advances and made

-helped “digitized” our lives more than every before.
+helped “digitized” our lives more than ever before.
 Given their easy access, these

 issues affect people of all ages and genders.
 Problematic digital dependency,

-namely video games and internet technology, is characterized by unhealthy
+namely video games, overuse of smartphones and internet technology, is characterized by unhealthy

 over-consumption of digital technology.

-Our team of qualified professionals embraces a client-centered approach while providing education and harm reduction strategies to help attain a healthy balance and establish boundaries between reality and the cyber world.
+Our team of qualified professionals embraces a client-centered approach while providing education, harm reduction strategies as well as abstinence from problematic use to help attain a healthy balance and establish boundaries between reality and the cyber world.

 The Centre for Problem Gambling and Digital Dependency at HDGH is funded by the Addictions Branch of the Ministry of Health and Long-Term Care.
 Services are provided at no cost to you upon the presentation of a valid OHIP card.

 Upon arrival at HDGH please present to the Central Registration Department, prior to proceeding to your appointment.
 Central Registration is located within the main entrance, across from the Courtyard Café.

 Please arrive 15 min before your appointment in order to allow enough time to register.